kogakure/website-gatsby-stefanimhoff.de/content/posts/2014/gulp-tutorial-10-generating-sprites/index.md

 ---
 published: true
-title: Introduction to Gulp.js 10
+title: "Introduction to Gulp.js 10: Generating CSS Image Sprites"
 author: Stefan Imhoff
 date: 2014-10-27T07:40:00+02:00
 description: "The ultimative tutorial and guide for Gulp.js: How to generate image sprite maps with Spritesmith."